VanillyNeko/Under-Construction-Wildpage/README.md

-# 📦 Under Construction Wildpage
+# 📦 Under Construction Sailor Moon Themed Wildpage

 A self-contained Vue + Docker container that displays a themed **"Under Construction"** placeholder page.
 Text on the screen updates to the current domain pointed at it.